edefalque/signalk-stripcharts/README.md

 ## Functional improvements
 - [ ] Filter by sources: in a chart specs, at path level, specify sources wanted as an array
 - [ ] Filter out from the specs the path/sources which are never provided by the signalk server and/or derive missing path values from other paths when possible
+- [ ] Provide a better way to create/manage custom specs files and preserve them when installing new versions of the package

 ## Technical improvements
-signalk-stripcharts is essentially a html/javascript front-end application.
+Signalk-stripcharts is essentially an html/javascript front-end application.
 It was developed with no or very limited prior knowledge of Linux, Javascript, HTML, CSS, Signal K, Node.js and other js-related tools.
 Therefore much technical improvement is of course possible.
 In particular the following improvements could be considered without structural changes: